 The Achilles tendon connects the heel to the calf muscles, and it is another common injury or pain point experienced by cyclists.
-Tightness in the areas above and below the tendon can cause excess pulling on the tissue and result in pain.
-Poor foot positioning, too far forward or backward, may also contribute to tendonitis or tendon aggravation.
+Tightness in the areas above and below the tendon can cause excess pulling on the tissue and pain.
+Poor foot positioning (too far forward or backward) may also contribute to tendonitis.

-As always, it is key to have your bike fitted correctly to rule out its contributing to any injuries.
+Firstly, it is always best to have your bike fitted correctly to rule that out as a possible contributor to any injuries.
 Overtraining or increasing training load too quickly are also common causes of Achilles injuries, so taking more time to rest between rides, or doing shorter sessions to strengthen the area before progressing, could be sufficient to fix the problem.
 This problem should be treated quickly to avoid the possibility of chronic pain so if it persists, seek the help of a professional.

 Hands & wrists

-Extended time in the saddle can lead to pain in the hands and wrists, especially on flat handlebars since there are fewer positions available to grip the bars compared to drop bars.
+Extended time in the saddle can lead to pain in the hands and wrists, especially on flat handlebars, since there are fewer positions available to grip the bars than drop bars.

 Riding with a slight bend at the elbows acts as a shock absorber for any impacts or rough surfaces.
-If your bicycle is too small, you may be putting excess pressure on the handlebars, so having the right size frame and fitting it correctly will make sure that your weight is distributed correctly between the saddle and handlebars, giving your body the best chance of preventing this injury.
-If pain persists, decrease your time spent riding and seek the help of a medical professional.
+If your bicycle is too small, you may be putting excess pressure on the handlebars, so having the right size frame that’s adjusted to fit you ensures your weight is distributed correctly between the saddle and handlebars.
+Proper weight distribution gives your body the best chance of preventing this injury.
+If pain persists, decrease time spent riding and seek the help of a medical professional.

-Pain in the neck muscles or upper spine results from the tightening of neck muscles which create added pressure on the neck and spine.
-It is generally due to the positioning of your body on the bike.
-Raising your handlebars slightly and creating a less aggressive riding position overall can help with neck problems.
-Any persistent neck pain in the days following a ride should be treated quickly.
+Many hours spent riding can cause the neck muscles to shorten, leading to pain in the neck or upper spine.
+This pain is typically due to overtraining or poor positioning on the bike.
+Raising your handlebars slightly and creating a less aggressive riding position can help with neck problems.
+Visit your doctor or physiotherapist if you have persistent neck pain in the days following a ride.

-Rest, heat and some gentle neck mobility exercises can help alleviate some of the discomfort experienced after a long ride.
-It is important to note that an unusually long ride or coming back after some time without riding is likely to cause discomfort as the body has lost its conditioning.
+Rest, heat, and some gentle neck mobility exercises can help alleviate some of the discomfort experienced after a long ride.
+However, an unusually long ride or coming back after some time without riding is likely to cause discomfort as the body has lost its conditioning.

 Stretching vs Mobilizing

-These exercises can be repeated 2-3 times in a circuit, with 10-15 repetitions for each exercise.
-As always, consult your doctor or physiotherapist before trying any new exercise routine to avoid issues with any current or underlying condition.
+These exercises can be repeated two to three times in a circuit, with 10 to 15 repetitions for each exercise.
+Consult your doctor or physiotherapist before trying any new exercise routine to avoid issues with any current or underlying condition.

 Much of the power generated for cycling comes from the glutes, mainly the gluteus maximus, one of the largest and strongest muscles in the body.
-Functions of the glutes include stabilization of the pelvis, supporting of the hips, and protecting the lower back.
-Warming up the glute muscles before a ride will help activate the area and allow them to effectively carry out these vital functions.
+Functions of the glutes include stabilization of the pelvis, supporting the hips, and protecting the lower back.
+Warming up the glute muscles before a ride will help activate the area and allow them to carry out these vital functions effectively.

 The glute bridge exercise with an isometric hold is an excellent way to activate the glutes for your ride.
 This exercise also helps with core activation and stabilization.

-Because we spend a large percentage of our waking hours sitting (a closed position for the hips) we inevitably have tight anterior (front) hips, further accentuated by the time spent sitting on the bike.
-For this reason, it is important for cyclists to open up their hips both before and after a ride in order to avoid a hip impingement and to help generate maximum efficiency for the ride.
+Because we spend a large percentage of our waking hours sitting (a closed position for the hips), we inevitably have tight anterior (front) hips, further accentuated by the time spent sitting on the bike.
+For this reason, cyclists benefit from opening up their hips both before and after a ride to avoid hip impingement and help generate maximum efficiency for the ride.

 Thoracic (mid) spine

-Mobilizing your thoracic spine has great secondary benefits for both your neck and lower back, creating more space in the chain and allowing for a more comfortable ride with less risk of strain.
-Making an effort to dynamically warm up this area will pay dividends for both your enjoyment and your performance while riding.
+Mobilizing your thoracic spine has great secondary benefits for your neck and lower back, creating more space in the chain and allowing for a more comfortable ride with less risk of strain.
+Additionally, a dynamic warm-up in this area will pay dividends for your enjoyment and performance while riding.

-This lying thoracic opener is a great dynamic exercise to prime the t-spine for activity and teaches core activation throughout movement of the upper back.
+This lying thoracic opener is a great dynamic exercise to prime the t-spine for activity and teaches core activation throughout the upper back movement.

 Abdominal muscles (core)

 Your core muscles provide stabilization throughout the body for almost every movement you do.
-This means that an active and effective core musculature translates to improved efficiency of each of the connected systems.
-This results in improved balance increased power through improved energy transfer, and less chance of injury due to better organization and control of the body’s systems.
+As a result, an active and effective core musculature translates to improved efficiency of the whole system.
+This results in improved balance, increased power through enhanced energy transfer, and a lower chance of injury due to better organization and control of the body’s systems.